-Having a father with bipolar is definitely a worry; you ride the highs and lows with them.
-Looking out for patterns, talking, remaining calm and supportive is essential.
+"Having a father with bipolar is definitely a worry; you ride the highs and lows with them.
+Looking out for patterns, talking, remaining calm and supportive is essential."

-"If those around me are concerned about whether changes are symptomatic of relapse [I encourage them] to ask, not assume.
+"If those around me are concerned about whether changes are symptomatic of relapse [I encourage them] to ask, not assume."

 It's important to invest some time and energy into looking after yourself.
 You may feel very worried about your friend or family member, but making sure that you stay well will enable you to continue to offer support.

-This information was published in October 2015.
-We will revise it in 2018.
+This information was published in May 2018.
+We will revise it in 2021.